Peer Research Mentors

 Mentors will design and implement an outreach program each semester.
 Each mentor will consult with a supervising librarian in order to customize a project that reflects the mentor’s interest and skills.
 Previous mentors have created web research guides to support class assignments, met with students completing a particular assignment, and designed research workshops.
 This component is flexible and should support the mentor’s academic interests and/or career pursuits.

-- Will be a rising sophomore or rising junior in 2020-21 academic year
+- Will be a rising sophomore or rising junior in the 2021-22 academic year

 - Desire to learn, improve, and develop research skills in a variety of academic subject areas